 Scratching and nibbling are some of the ways that your baby cat learns, plays, and tests boundaries.

-Kittens also teeth, just like puppies.
+Kittens also go through a teething stage, just like puppies.
 While biting is not as common in teething kittens, keep in mind your kitten may be trying to soothe her aching gums.
 Keep in mind that your kitten does not want to hurt you, so try not to get immediately frustrated by your kitten's naughty behaviour.

 Kittens learn a lot of their social and communication skills from their mom and littermates.
 If you take a kitty from her litter too early, she might bite harder than a kitten who’s spent more time learning boundaries with her brothers and sisters.